ewrogers/hyper-calendar/README.md

 ### JSX

-We will be returning HTML so we need a way to generate it.
+We will be returning HTML, so we need a way to generate it.
 JSX is a powerful way to do this, and you don't need React in order to use it!

 We can still structure our project using components and embedded them in our HTML templates.
 This is a great way to keep things organized and maintainable.

+For styling, I have gone with plain CSS for simplicity.
+Alternatively, you could use something like [Tailwind](https://tailwindcss.com/) if you wanted to.

 ### Bun